Why use a reseller agreement template?

 A reseller agreement outlines the rights and responsibilities between a supplier and reseller to resell products in a certain geographical location.
 A reseller is a company that resells a supplier's products to customers.
 In most cases, the supplier will often be the product owner, manufacturer or developer.
 Once a reseller agreement is signed by both parties, the reseller will enter into a separate supply agreement with the end-customer to resell the supplier’s products.

-What are benefits of using a reseller agreement?
+What are the benefits of using Docue's reseller agreement template?

 To market the products and protect your interests: A company’s ability to sell its products and services will often be instrumental to its success.
 Appointing a reseller to resell products can help to increase sales and build a supplier’s customer base through new channels.
 This type of arrangement can be advantageous for both a supplier and a reseller to profit from the products and reduce risks on both sides.